ppone/docs/guides/emails.md

 **Sign Up Confirmation** - Sent to confirm a customer has been signed up to a subscription.
 Includes a **Manage Subscription** button. *Turned off by default.*

-**Renews Soon** - Sent to notify a customer their subscription renews soon.
-You specify how many days in advance of a subscription renewal to send these notices.
+**Billed Soon** - Sent to notify a customer their subscription will be billed soon.
+You specify how many days in advance of the next bill date to send these notices.
 Includes a **Manage Subscription** button. *Turned off by default.*

 **Cancellation** - Sent to confirm a customer's subscription has been canceled. *Turned off by default.*